rpeszek/fpiglet/README.md

 Building:

 Eclipse project file is included, but you will need to make some classpath adjustments.
 If you prefer IDE agnostic build tool, gradle build file is included as well ().

 Source Tree Structure:

   src/groovy - Fpiglet source
-  ext/gruesome -  a slightly modified copy of https://github.com/mcandre/gruesome together with its own (FreeBSD) license file. test - All Fpiglet test files.
+  ext/gruesome -  a slightly modified copy of https://github.com/mcandre/gruesome together with its own (FreeBSD) license file. test - All Fpiglet unit test files. resources - resource files used in tests